Change Point Detection of Events in Molecular Simulations using dupin: Results

 The final stage in \pkg{dupin}'s pipeline is event \textit{detection}.
 To detect local events, two cost functions are available for use in \pkg{dupin}.
 Both are based on piecewise linear fits of time versus signal features, and both have increased cost when this fit has a higher summed $p$-norm error $|y - f(x)|_p$.
 In the examples in Section~\ref{sec:systems}, we use the summed and square rooted 2--norm.

 The first cost function, $C_1$, in \pkg{dupin} computes the $p$-norm loss of the piecewise, least-squared linear fit of each feature as a function of time.
+We refer to this approach as linear cost function approach.
 This procedure minimizes the $p$-norm via a least-squared fit on the slope $m$ and intercept $b$ for the given sub-signal $S[i,j)$.
 To prevent units or feature magnitudes from contributing to faulty detection, we map all features to the unit square independently so that the range for each feature is $[0,1]$.
 After mapping to the unit square, $C_1$ is given by:

 where $||_{p}$ is the $p$-norm, $S[x]$ is the signal value at frame $x$, and $m x + b$ is the linear fit of the signal where $m$ is the slope of the linear fit and $b$ is the y-intercept.